Stefan Dimitrov (bass): National and international career

 After they came back to Bulgaria, Stefan and Malina Dimitrova were invited as permanent soloist and chief répétiteur of the National State Opera Theatres of Sofia and of Rousse on the Danube, and they appeared with these ensembles in numerous tours to Spain, Germany, the Czech Republic, France and Italy.
 During his activities as soloist in Greece, Italy, France, Netherlands, Germany, Belgium, Luxembourg and in all Eastern Europe Stefan Dimitrov worked under conductors and stage directors such as W. Eichner, I. Ranzescu, A. Naydenov, I. Marinov, M. Angelov, Al. Raychev.

-In 1980, Stefan and Malina launched their relationship with Belgium's leading opera house, La Monnaie / De Munt in Brussels under its director Gerard Mortier.
+In 1980, Stefan and Malina launched their relationship with Belgium's leading opera house, La Monnaie, in Brussels under its director Gerard Mortier.
 Later on, this collaboration grew to include the Vlaamse Opera company in Antwerp.

 Under conductors such as Sir John Pritchard, Silvio Varviso, Machael Schonwandt, Silvain Cambreling and stage directors such as Adolf Dresen, Kurt Horez, Pierre Constant, the singer had many engagements, including guest appearances under the auspices of La Monnaie and the Vlaamse Opera throughout Europe.
 During this period Stefan Dimitrov's partners on stage were singers such as José van Dam, Ermanno Mauro, Karita Mattila, and Leona Mitchell.

 Dimitrov died, aged 64, in Sofia.